xvxx/deadwiki/README.md

 ## ~ status ~

 Very barebones, no native app yet.
 Under construction!
+But I'm using it.

 ## ~ getting started ~